kayjan/bigtree/README.md

 ----

-## BinaryTree Demonstration
+## Binary Tree Demonstration

-Compared to nodes in tree, nodes in BinaryTree are only allowed maximum of 2 children.
+Compared to nodes in tree, nodes in Binary Tree are only allowed maximum of 2 children.
-Since BinaryNode extends from Node, construct, traverse, search, export methods from Node are applicable to BinaryTree as well.
+Since BinaryNode extends from Node, construct, traverse, search, export methods from Node are applicable to Binary Tree as well.

-### Construct BinaryTree
+### Construct Binary Tree

 1. **From `BinaryNode`**